Management Information Systems (MISY)

 Department: College of Business

-The student who successfully completes this course should understand the genesis of project management and its importance to improving the success of information technology projects.
+The student who completes this course should understand the genesis of project management and its importance to improving the success of information technology projects.
 Students must demonstrate knowledge of project management terms and techniques such as: the triple constraint of project management, project management knowledge areas and process groups, project life cycle, tools and techniques of project management (for example: project selection methods, work breakdown structures, network diagrams and critical path analysis, cost estimates and earned value analysis).
-Students would learn to use the current version of Primavera P6 Professional Project Management software to help plan and manage an IT project.
+Students would learn to use project management software to help plan and manage an IT project.

 Restriction(s):